Deportation Defense Attorney in Phoenix

 What Is the Deportation Process?

-The deportation process typically involves the following steps:
+The deportation process typically involves these steps:

 I Received a Notice to Appear (NTA).
 What Do I Do?